Micron R/C is

 The receiver is normally supplied as a bare board, with wiring options as specified in the menus below.
 If you want the receiver protected against accidental contact with metal parts, please select the 'heatshrink' option.

-Receiver Variation, Antenna, Connector and Daughter Board Options:
+Receiver Variation, Antenna and Wiring Options:

 throttle control method applies only to -2 and -22 variants